cvxr/CVX/doc/intro.rst

   for an availability schedule and pricing details.
 * *Academic users* may utilize the CVX Professional capability *at no charge*.

   * Users with a valid academic license for Gurobi 5.0 or later may use it with CVX *without obtaining a CVX Professional license*.
 This is because CVX is able to detect the presence of an academic Gurobi license.
   * In order to use MOSEK, a CVX Professional license is required.
 We intend to provide such licenses at no charge, but we have not yet completed the licensing infrastructure.
     We will make a separate announcement when academic licenses are available.

 The bulk of CVX remains open source under a slightly modified version of the GPL Version 2 license.
-If the closed source CVX Professional version of the code is removed, the package will remain fully functional using the free solvers SeDuMi and SDPT3.
-Users may freely modify, augment, and redistribute this free version of CVX in accordance with the GPL Version 2 license, as long as all modifications are themselves released under the same license.
+A small number of files that support the CVX Professional functionality remain closed source.
+If those files are removed, the modified package remains *fully functional* using the free solvers, SeDuMi and SDPT3.
+Users may freely modify, augment, and redistribute this free version of CVX, as long as all modifications are themselves released under the same license.
 This includes adding support for new solvers released under a free software license such as the GPL.
 For more details, please see the file ``COPYING.txt`` in the top level of the CVX distribution.